martincarlin87/ch-test/README.md

 ```

 ## Plan and Approach
-Before starting my plan was to try and make something a bit more elegant than hardcoded variables for the range (start and end) and the values and their strings so that it could be
-more generic and flexible.
+Before starting my plan was to try and make something a bit more elegant than hardcoded variables for the various parameters such as the range (start and end), and the item values and their strings so that it could be more generic and flexible instead of a loop and some magic numbers.

-I also wanted to make use of some PHP 7 features such as type declarations and return types.
+I also wanted to make use of some PHP 7 features such as type declarations and return types for more robust code.

-Another reason for this approach was that I wanted to try and introduce tests, so I wrote the solution with testing in mind.
-This is kind of the opposite of TDD, but I wasn't sure what my structure
-would be at this stage in order to be able to write the tests first.
+Another reason for this approach was that I wanted to try and introduce tests, so I wrote the solution with testing in mind and splitting logic up in to different methods.
+This is kind of the opposite order of TDD, but I wasn't sure what my structure would be at this stage in order to be able to write the tests first.

 I knew that I wanted to try using Tailwind since I've never used it before but have been impressed with what I've seen of it and it makes for a change rather than opting for Bootstrap again.

+To accompany Tailwind, I knew that I wanted to incorporate some tooling to remove unused styles and to minify the source which I have managed to do.

 ## Future Plans and Improvements
 Some things that could be added are using a front end framework like Vue or React.

-Another feature might be to use caching such as Redis so that a result is only calculated once and then cached instead of on every page load.
+Another feature might be to use caching such as Redis so that a result is only calculated once and then cached instead of on every page load but this would only really be advantageous for much larger datasets.

 It might also be an improvement to separate the logic for Wind Turbine items to a new class rather than it all being in one class.